3 Types of Car Scratches and Ways To Fix Them (With Images)

 Clear Coat Scratches

 The clear coat is the last layer of car paint.
 It’s a transparent layer protecting your car from UV rays, heat, oxidation, and other external factors.
-Also, a clear coat gives your car’s paint the shine and gloss.
+Also, a clear coat gives your car’s paint shine and gloss.

 Clear coat scratches are the most common type of car scratches.
 Literally, every car has them, and it’s impossible to avoid them completely.

-Common reasons for clear coat scratches:
+Common causes of clear coat scratches:

 - improper washing techniques (swirl marks)